 250ml (1 cup) boiling water

-First, make the jelly in a bowl by combining the jelly crystals, gelatine and marmalade, and carefully adding the boiling water.
-Mix well until the jelly has dissolved, then pour into a shallow tray or container.
-I used a small slice tin that measured 26½cm X 16½cm (10½ x 6½ inch).
-Once the jelly has cooled, place it in the refrigerator until completely set, which takes approximately 30-40 minutes.
+First, make the jelly.
+Line the slice pan with plastic wrap, you’ll need to use pegs to secure it in place.
+My pan measured 26½cm X 16½cm (10½ x 6½ inch), these measurements were taken from the bottom of the pan.
+In a bowl, combine the jelly crystals, gelatine and marmalade, then carefully pour in the boiling water.
+Mix well until the jelly has dissolved, then pour into the prepared pan.
+Once the jelly has cooled to room temperature, place it in the refrigerator to completely set, which takes approximately 30-40 minutes.

 Preheat the oven to 160C, grease and line 23cm X 33cm (9 X 13 inch) shallow tin with baking paper or parchment and then brush the bottom and sides melted gluten and dairy free butter.

 To make the cakes, add some water to a small saucepan, bring it to the boil and then reduce the heat so the water is just simmering.
 Place a glass heatproof bowl over the top of the saucepan (make sure the base of the bowl doesn’t touch the water) and add the sugar and the eggs.
 Then, with an electric mixer, beat until the mixture is thick, pale and fluffy, which takes a few minutes.